hnvn/flutter_image_cropper/image_cropper/README.md

 #### Note:

-If using `CropperDialogBuilder` and `CropperRouteBuilder` to customize cropper dialog and route, the customization codes need to call `crop()` function to trigger crop feature and then returning the crop result data to the plugin by using `Navigator.of(context).pop(result)`.
+If using `CropperDialogBuilder` and `CropperRouteBuilder` to customize cropper dialog and route, the customization codes need to call `crop()` function to trigger crop feature and then returning the cropped result data to the plugin by using `Navigator.of(context).pop(result)`.

 ````dart